yonggang-Xie/Autocalibration_MethodX_Paper-/Readme (1).md

 **3. Run VI (Ctrl+R) and Check Current Status**

 The "3.
 Current Status" tab will show the following items:
 - "Progress (%)" -- The proportion of tracks for which an appropriate gain has been found to calibrate it to the desired Leq,                                                       expressed as a percentage.
 - "Number of tracks to calibrate" -- Number of files to calibrate, as read by the VI from your input CSV file.

 *Input parameters for current track: *
 - All input parameters for the current track as read from the input CSV file headers*.
 *Results for current track:*
-- "Adjusted initial guess": The gain after the first adjustment to the initial guess (denoted as G' in our paper).
+- "Adjusted initial guess" -- The gain after the first adjustment to the initial guess (denoted as G' in our paper).
 - "Boundary search iteration (n)" -- The current iteration of the boundary search, or 0 if boundary search has not started.
 - "Lower limit (L)" -- The lower limit found by the boundary search, displayed after it has completed.
 - "Upper limit (U)" -- The upper limit found by the boundary search, displayed after it has completed.